What is a sub-plot?

 Tip: Too many sub-plots spoil the broth.
 Don’t overdo it.
 One or two sub-plots are usually enough.

 should add colour and texture.
 If it does not, it is not the right one for your

 © Amanda Patterson

-The Romantic Sub-Plot – Six Uncommon Romantic Love Interests
+- The Romantic Sub-Plot – Six Uncommon Romantic Love Interests

-The Top 10 Tips for Plotting and Finishing a Book
+- The Top 10 Tips for Plotting and Finishing a Book

-The Author’s Promise – two things every writer should do
+- The Author’s Promise – two things every writer should do

 - What is the difference between a commercial and a literary plot?

-17 Ways To Make your Novel More Memorable
+- 17 Ways To Make your Novel More Memorable

 - Seven Extremely Good Reasons to Write the Ending First

 Writers Write offers the best writing courses in South Africa.
 Writers Write – Write to communicate